jayunit100/k8hacking/spark-cassandra-project/README.md

-## Deploying spark and cassandra on kubernetes
+## Deploying spark on kubernetes

+*NOTE THAT TO DO THIS, YOU CANT ACTUALLY LEVERAGE KUBE SERVICES, SO THIS IS A HACK, MAKE SURE TO READ THE WHOLE DOC CAREFULLY, THE HACKAROUND FOR RUNNING SPARK ON K8 IS AT THE BOTTOM !*

 This repository contains everything for deploying spark on kubernetes.